 Also perhaps targeted comparisons of ideal educational websites vs average?

 Average: Wikipedia because it’s a classic go-to?
+Good.
+Also I think Wikipedia can be searched programmatically via duckduckgo’s bang expansion syntax

+Ideal Upgoer5, is an interesting ideal.
+Also the classic readability texts ‘The Readability of Scientific texts … is declining over time’, ‘the Science of scientific writing’.

+What else?
+Can someone create a list of ideals.

 Use of scientific vs. non-scientific terms